 Every hot tub can be converted into saltwater by the addition of a salt-chlorine/bromine generator.
 You should add salt, which dissolves and produces natural chlorine/bromine that is needed to keep your hot tub clean.
 Using NaBr has an advantage because it can stay potent in high temperatures.
 But it is twice as expensive as NaCl, so saltwater chlorinators are more common.

-Pros: soft water, no need for sanitizer, no odor.
+Pros: soft water, no need for sanitizer, no odour.

 Cons: risk of corrosion, salt cells last 2-5 years, used in warm water only.